Last updated September 2018

-However under certain environmental conditions, a microscopic algae referred to as “Karenia Brevis” develops and it is harmful to marine and bird life.
+However under certain environmental conditions, a microscopic algae referred to as “Karenia Brevis” develops and it’s harmful to marine and bird life.
 This algae can start growing rapidly, creating blooms that give the ocean a reddish appearance.

-How does red marine algae affect fish?
+How red marine algae affects fish

 Toxins from the red marine algae accumulate within tissues of the fish, shutting down its neurological function.
 This results in their death.
-The red marine algae, or red tide as it is referred to, has been responsible for destroying entire fishing industries.
+The red marine algae, or red tide as it’s referred to, has been responsible for destroying entire fishing industries.
 The shorelines declared unsafe for humans to inhabit.
 This has wide ranging effects on the economies of those areas that depend on fishing.

-How does red marine algae affect humans?
+How does it affect humans?

 Scientists are researching the impact of swimming in waters that are red algae infested.
 Researchers have been able to conclude that inhaling or swimming in waters with such toxins may cause irritations in the eyes, throat and nose.
-You may even start coughing and experience shortness of breath.
-People suffering from asthma may experience severe chest tightness if exposed to such toxins.
+You may start coughing and experience shortness of breath.
+People suffering from asthma can experience severe chest tightness if exposed to such toxins.